bguiz/blog.bguiz.com/src/documents/docpadposts/2014-07-10-migrating-from-tumblr-and-wordpress-to-docpad-extraction.html.md

 ---
 layout: post
-title: Migrating from Tumblr and Wordpress to Docpad - Part 2
+title: Migrating from Tumblr and Wordpress to Docpad - Extract and Transform
 date: 2014-07-10 21:15
 comments: true
 tags: blog, tumblr, wordpress, docpad, static site generation, coffeescript, markdown, nodejs
 ---

+In the previous post, I made [the case for static site generation](http://blog.bguiz.com/2014/07/08/migrating-from-tumblr-and-wordpress-to-docpad-static-site-generation/).
-As promised in the previous post, let us take a look at how to extract data from a wordpress blog, and transform it for docpad.
+Let us take a look at how to extract data from tumblr and wordpress blogs, and transform it for [docpad](https://github.com/bevry/docpad), a static site generator.

 ### Get Your Node On